background

 The tension we needed to express

-Gen Z's shopping experience lives in constant contradiction: they doom-scroll through product feeds while craving meaningful discovery.
-They want convenience but also friction.
+They doom-scroll through product feeds while craving meaningful discovery.
+They want convenience and friction.
 They're digital natives who yearn for physical retail magic.

 The audience shift